smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

 - [ ] Bump MSRV on aws-sdk-rust, then delete this line.

 **New This Week**

-- :tada: Add presigned request support and examples for S3 GetObject and PutObject (smithy-rs#731)
+- :tada: Add presigned request support and examples for S3 GetObject and PutObject (smithy-rs#731, aws-sdk-rust#139)
+- :tada: Add presigned request support and example for Polly SynthesizeSpeech (smithy-rs#735, aws-sdk-rust#139)

 v0.0.19-alpha (September 24th, 2021)
 ====================================